 I mean, a whole cake, but with that comes more dishes, more time waiting, and requires self control which not everyone (like me) has.

-In short, mug cakes are amazing and there are infinite possibilities with them.
+In short, they are amazing and there are infinite possibilities with them.

 A lemon mug cake in particular is great for that bright lemon flavor that tastes like sunshine.
-It is perfect for lemon lovers.
+Like my lemon bars, it is perfect for lemon lovers.